16 hidden gems & OFF the beaten track activities in Barcelona

 4. Museu Frederic Marès

-5. The amphitheater – Teatre Grec
+5. The Amphitheater – Teatre Grec

-8. Squares in Gràcia
+8. Discover local life in Gràcia

 9. Cactus garden on Montjuïc